 Stephen received an HBA in Communications Studies from Brock University in 1994.
 As a cleantech consultant, he managed over 200 electric vehicle charging infrastructure projects across Canada.
 He is the past Vice-President for a personal rapid-transit (PRT) start-up, and the former Director of Sales and Marketing for Zero Motorcycles.
 He served as the Director of Communications and Marketing at the McMaster University Institute for Automotive Research and Technology (MacAUTO) and has worked with utilities, government agencies, and municipalities to develop electric vehicle strategies.
 As Urban Active New Business Development Manager for General Motors Canada he led projects on eBikes, autonomous vehicles, and the Maven car sharing team.
 Stephen is a past board member with Electric Mobility Canada, a present board member with the Electric Vehicle Society and currently works for Kia Canada as a Eco Brand Business Development Manager.

 Mike is a 35-year veteran manager at several local distribution companies (LDCs), including Cambridge and North Dumfries Hydro, Toronto Hydro, and Westario Power.
 He serves on various technical committees for the IESO and Ontario Energy Board, and has presented at several technical forums over the years.

-Sean has had a lifelong passion for new technology and an 18-year career in corporate IT.
-In the past decade, he has developed a deep respect for and interest in environmental issues.
-He became an early adopter of hybrid and electric cars and founded the Windsor-Essex Electric Vehicle Association (WEEVA) in 2013.
+Sean has a lifelong passion for new technology and a 20+ year career in IT.
+In the past decade he has developed a deep respect for and interest in environmental issues.
+He switched from a hybrid car to an all-electric Nissan Leaf in 2013 and founded the Windsor-Essex Electric Vehicle Association (WEEVA) the same year.
 He has been an outspoken proponent of EVs, appearing regularly in local media.
 Sean and his family of four live in an Energy Star certified home and have rooftop solar panels that produce far more electricity than is used by their two plug-in vehicles.